gopaladhikari/EduLearn/server/README.md

 - Caching: node-cache for in-memory caching
 - Authentication: JSON Web Tokens (JWT) for secure access and authorization.
 - Validation: zod for input validation.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue if you encounter any bugs or have feature requests.

-## LICENSE

-License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/gopaladhikari/e-learning?tab=MIT-1-ov-file) file for details.